ashishv-git/cameraNoiseSimulation/README.md

 #### Results:
 The simulation results for different number (10^4 to 10^8) of photons are in `imageResults` folder.
-For each choice of photon numbers, there are three simulated image outputs:
+For each choice of number of photons, there are three simulated image outputs:

 (1) Poission realization